Frankfurt Quasar Monitoring

 Acknowledgement

-My special thanks to the Physikalischer Verein (Germany), the Tzec Maun Foundation (USA), the University of Bradford (United Kingdom) and the Open University (United Kingdom) for giving the author the opportunity of free access to their telescope facilities.
-The author is grateful for their commitment and support.
+My special thanks go to the Physikalischer Verein (Germany), the Tzec Maun Foundation (USA), the University of Bradford (United Kingdom), the Open University (United Kingdom) and the Saint Mary's University (Canada) for giving me the opportunity of free access to their telescope facilities.
+I am grateful for their commitment and support.

-I also like to thank the following persons for their help and support: Rainer Kling, Dr. Sighard Schräbler, Lyra Turnbull, Uwe Pilz, Gary Poyner, Dr. Kari Nilsson and Gregory Hirsch.
+I would also like to thank the following people for their help and support: Rainer Kling, Lyra Turnbull, Uwe Pilz, Gary Poyner,

 Clear skies to you all !